 California Valencia orange harvest is moving at a steady pace.
 Fruit quality and color are good, with current sizing peaking 88s/72s/113s.
 Demand is strong, keeping the market firm.

 Pineapple volume coming from the tropics remains good, though we are beginning to see a small seasonal decline for the summer and fall.
 The market is steady.

-Broccoli supplies are abundant from all growing areas and the market is competitive.
+Broccoli supplies are getting tighter and the market is active.

-Mahi-Mahi prices have been good and supplies are plentiful.
+Halibut fillet supplies have been good and prices are very reasonable.